carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ![decision tree clf space](../fig/EM_dt_clf_space.png)

-## Using Random Forests for classification

 We'll now take a look how we can use ensemble methods to perform a classification task such as identifying penguin species!
 We're going to use a Random forest classifier available in scikit-learn which is a widely used example of a bagging approach.

 Random forests are built on decision trees and can provide another way to address over-fitting.
 Rather than classifying based on one single decision tree (which could overfit the data), an average of results of many trees can be derived for more robust/accurate estimates compared against single trees used in the ensemble.

 ![Random Forests](../fig/randomforest.png)